-With your trip coming up right round the corner we thought we’d share some of these travel tips.
+Your trip is coming up.
+We thought we’d share some travel tips.

 PASSPORT!
 Make sure you get your passport BOOKS out now and confirm that they are not expired.
 If traveling to Costa Rica, Belize or Panama make sure your passport does not expire 3 months prior to your return date or you will need to get a new one before you leave.
 Passport information can be found here:

 Experienced Traveler Tip: I recommend that you get a photocopy of the front of your passports that show your picture, personal information and passport number and put that photocopy in your checked bag somewhere.
 Just in case you lose your passport during travel and need proof to get home.

 MONEY EXCHANGE!
 It is our opinion that while on an All-Inclusive Vacation like the ones we offer to Mexico and the Caribbean a money exchange from US currency is not needed.
 Everywhere you go, local bars, restaurants, beach vendors, resort staff etc. will gladly take the American Dollar.
 However… If making a purchase of over $100 you will be required to pay with a credit card or local currency.
 MasterCard and Visa are widely accepted, Discover card usually, American Express not so much.
 Use your Credit card NOT your debit card!

 ** Experienced Traveler Tip: I recommend that the cash you take with you, be sure to go by your local bank before you leave and take your cash in $1, $5 and $10 bills.
 It can be difficult to make change at the resorts if all you have are $20 bills.
 When traveling with cash keep it with you in your purse or carry on just in case you luggage gets lost during travel.
 Keep in mind if using foreign ATM’s there will be higher fees and your bank may block the transaction for fraud protection.
 The change you receive may be in foreign currency as well, not USD.